 Shifen Waterfall – Touristy but worth a visit

-Shifen Waterfall makes it to must-visit destination on many tourists’ itinerary because it is a natural sight that’s easily accessible from Taipei.
+Shifen Waterfall makes it to a must-visit destination on many tourists’ itinerary because it is a natural sight that’s easily accessible from Taipei.
 It was crowded with tourists when we visited and this reminded me of my experience at Yehliu Geopark in an earlier solo trip.
-Good thing about touristy places is that they often come with modern amenities.
+The good thing about touristy places is that they often come with modern amenities.
 For instance, Shifen Waterfall has well-paved walkways and concrete shelters offering food, resting areas and toilets.

 If you thought Shifen Waterfall is set in a tranquil and natural landscape, you have to manage your expectation.
-While the backdrop of Shifen Waterfall is set against a forested mountainside, everything else that you have access to are man-made.
+While the backdrop of Shifen Waterfall is set against a forested mountainside, everything else that you have access to is man-made.
 You can view Shifen Waterfall from two platforms – one located next to the Shifen Waterfall (where I took the video above) and the other opposite of it.

-The powerful horseshoe-shape “Little Niagara Falls” of Taiwan is certainly worth a visit, but natural lovers would need to adjust their expectations on how they are able to interact with the waterfalls.
+The powerful horseshoe-shape “Little Niagara Falls” of Taiwan is certainly worth a visit, but nature lovers would need to adjust their expectations on how they are able to interact with the waterfalls.
 No swimming was witnessed when we visited (probably not safe to do so).

-There was no admission charge to enter Shifen Waterfall, unlike in the past.
+There was no admission charge to enter the Shifen Waterfall, unlike in the past.
 But do expect to pay tourist prices if you intend to have your meals and drinks at the waterfall areas.